PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 #### Device update

-Currently device update could be done for root-fs and applications.
-Update of boot loader, Linux Kernel and other components will be supported in next versions.
+Currently device update can be done for the rootfs and applications.
+Update of boot loaders, the Linux Kernel and other components will be supported in next versions.

 ##### Root-fs update